clearpath-docs/spot-ros-sphinx-tutorials/doc/driver_configuration.rst

 .. warning::

   Having the robot power its motors and stand after the driver connects is a physical action and has inherent danger.
-Make sure to use these settings with cuation and ensure the are is clear before starting the driver
+Make sure to use these settings with cuation and ensure the area is clear before starting the driver